HardwareLounge/selly/README.md

 channels:
   - 1059677880470216744
   - 1051200829736103998

+# Delete messages that not contain a link with the following domains
+allowed_domains:
+  - www.ebay.com

 # Message when deleting a message without valid link
 message_title: Please attach a link to your ad